MyPublicGitHubAcct/CICDExample/README.md

       - "*"
 ```

 Another thing to know is that Github Actions can be used to build on the three most common (consumer) platforms: Linux, macOS, and Windows.
 In the ```jobs``` section of the markup you will see the matrix.
 Really you will, and it defines which versions of each OS to build on.
+Nobody can be told what the matrix is, you have to see it for yourself.

 ```
 name: ${{ matrix.config.name }}